-I haven’t relied on iShop for any computer related emergencies (yet), but others who have report the company uses a similar system to MacStores.
+I haven’t relied on iShop for any computer-related emergencies (yet), but others have reported the company uses a similar system to MacStores.
 If you purchased your device overseas, they will only rely on AppleCare in extreme instances that warrant a new item.
 Repairs, such as taking out a graphic card or replacing the motherboard, come out of the user’s pockets.

 Of course, this is different if you bought your device with them or within Mexico, since there’s a one-year warranty for consumer products.

 Now, is it the same situation in all countries without Apple retail stores?

 What Needs to Be Repaired: MacBook, iPhone, or iPad?

 As it turns out, it is not so much the countries as the devices themselves that determine what gets repaired for free.
 Not all Apple warranties are the same: in most cases, iPhones and iPads can only be repaired within the country they were purchased.

 For MacBooks, the situation is a little different, and apparently, more vague.
 Warranties, including AppleCare, are supposed to work in any official Apple retail store.
 If you find yourself with a crashed computer in any of the lucky 18 countries (say you bought your laptop in the UK but it died in the US), great.
 Just bring it in, and the Geniuses will take care of it.

 If you are in a country without an Apple retail store, then you are subject to the whim of resellers.
 Depending on their policies, they might charge you, or they might not.